The working principle of the control valve with electric actuator

-All types of regulating valves can be divided by their principle of action into limiting, mixing or separating the flow of the working medium.
-Valves that close the flow are called two-way valves, while mixing valves are called three-way or four-way valves, depending on their design.
+All types of control valves, according to their operating principle, can be divided into those that restrict, mix, or separate the flow of the working medium.
+Valves that restrict water volume are called two-way valves, while mixing valves are four-way and three-way.

-Two-way regulating valves are used to control the heat transfer of heat exchange units in hot water supply and independent heating systems, to control the mixing process in heating substations with dependent connection to the heating network, and as an actuator for indirect flow, pressure, or pressure drop regulators.
+Two-way control valves are used to control heat exchangers in hot water supply systems and independent heating systems, manage mixing processes in thermal points connected to the heat network, and act as an executive element for volume, pressure, or indirect pressure differential regulators.

 question : comment : feedback